 What kinds of services can SASS advocates provide for me?

-Information and Referrals: about legal and medical follow-up procedures and providers, social services, counseling options, additional SASS services, resources available in the community, and trauma response and self-care.
+Information about legal and medical follow-up procedures and providers, social services, counseling options, additional SASS services, resources available in the community, and trauma response and self-care.

 For example, your advocate may accompany you to meetings with a detective or attorney, accompany you to hearings, trials and sentencing, or assist with civil processes such as obtaining a protective order or pursuing a civil lawsuit.

 SASS support groups provide peer emotional support, as well as counselor led groups in a confidential atmosphere that allows you to build trusting relationships while engaging in self exploration and self empowerment.
 Our support groups are designed to provide support and information.
 For more information, see our Support Groups page.

 SASS advocates are here to help connect you to counseling services offered by our in house counselor, or assist you in finding counseling resources in the community.
 Form more information see our Counseling Services page.